ECuiDev/obsidian-quiz-generator/README.md

 #### Multiple Choice Format

 Supports up to 26 choices, denoted by the 26 letters of the English alphabet.
-You should use the letters in alphabetical order starting from "a" and not reuse letters or things may break.
+You should use the letters in alphabetical order starting from "a".
 The example below uses 4 choices.

 **Callout**
 ```